xvado00/THESIS/README.md

 # THESIS
 PHD thesis

-Full results of all experiments mentioned in my PHD thesis.
+Full results of all experiments mentioned in chapter 5 of my PHD thesis.